 may be an indication of an early proto-Balto-Slavic presence.

-- In the Balkans, we have the Cucuteni-Trypillian culture in
+- In the Balkans were the Cucuteni-Trypillian culture in

 Moldova and western Ukraine, and the Varna culture in Bulgaria.

-We also see the Boian (or Marita) culture in Romania, which is
+We also see the Boian (or Marita) culture in Romania, which was

 an extension of the Danubian culture.
 By 3500, the Balkan Bronze

 Age begins.
-Some portion of these are likely the ancestors of
+Some portion of these may have been ancestors of

 - Finally, in this time period, we assume that the Hittites and

 their relations have at least begun to split from the rest of

 the PIE languages.
 Guesses vary as to where they originated: